catberry/catberry/docs/index.md

 **[⬆ back to top](#table-of-contents)**

-#Cat Components
+#Cat-components
-You may think cat components are mustaches, paws or tail but they are not.
+You may think cat-components are mustaches, paws or tail but they are not.

-Cat component is an isomorphic implementation of [Google Web-Components](http://webcomponents.org/).
+Cat-component is an isomorphic implementation of [Google Web-Components](http://webcomponents.org/).
 If dig deeper it is a subset of features that web-components specification declares.

-The main point is that cat component is a declaration of custom tag that can have own template (any template engine), own logic in JavaScript and own assets.
+The main point is that cat-component is a declaration of custom tag that can have own template (any template engine), own logic in JavaScript and own assets.

 Cat component is declared as a directory with `cat-component.json`